Discover How Culture Guides Our Hiring Process

 - Get clear about your motivations.
 Why do you want to work at Salesforce?

 - Brush up on your video interview etiquette.
-If you’re interviewing via webcam, it’s important to test your audio, video, and Internet connection before.
+If you’re interviewing via webcam, it’s important to test your audio, video, and Internet connection before your interview.
 And don’t forget to find a distraction-free setting—keep it professional!

 - Remember to practice.
 Practice answering interview questions out loud.
 Ask a friend or family member to help you play out possible scenarios.